BDC Hamburger Icon

 RingCentral integrates with SMS/MMS, messaging apps (like Facebook Messenger), social media, video chat and email.

 We were impressed with the functionality of the platform’s omnichannel routing.
 For example, supervisors can assign agents to different teams and groups.
 With this, you can tell RingCentral that an agent is an expert in a specific product.
-When customers call in and use the IVR to request help on that product, the system automatically routes calls to agents with that skill.
-In times of extreme demand, you can temporarily opt agents into different groups to keep response times down.
+When customers call in and use the interactive voice response (IVR) to request help on that product, the system automatically routes calls to agents with that skill.
+In times of extreme demand, you can temporarily opt agents into different dial groups to keep response times down.
 By integrating your CRM to RingCentral’s APIs, you can route calls directly to a customer’s dedicated point of contact, if they have one.
+However, this feature may require custom coding.

 And it’s not just phone calls.
 Different routing patterns can be set to make sure that the right operator speaks to a customer no matter how they get in touch.
 RingCentral’s AI routing, which factors in email metadata, message types and semantic analysis, is also impressive.

-RingCentral also offers queue callback.
+RingCentral also offers queue callbacks.
 Rather than waiting to speak to an agent, a caller can leave their number via the interactive voice response (IVR) system and keep their place in line.
-When it’s their turn, the IVR sends the caller’s details to the most appropriate agent who then calls them back.
+When it’s their turn, the IVR sends the caller’s details to the most appropriate agent, who then calls them back.

 TipBottom line